-The People of Holy Sepulchre, Cambridge in the Twelfth Century
+The People of Holy Sepulchre, Cambridge, in the 12th Century

 Catherine E. Hundley

-Exploring the Changing Face of Architecture across the Long Twelfth Century: the Lost Anglo-Norman Churches of Augustinian Barnwell Priory and the Scattered Remains of Romanesque Cambridge
+Exploring the Changing Face of Architecture across the Long 12th Century: The Lost Anglo-Norman Churches of Augustinian Barnwell Priory and the Scattered Remains of Romanesque Cambridge

 Jill A. Franklin

-Raising Expectations: Patronage and the architecture of collegiate churches in and around Cambridge in the early fourteenth century
+Patrons, Social Networks, and the Architecture of Collegiate Churches in and around Cambridge in the Early 14th Century

 An Architecture of Incumbency?
 Burwell and Beyond

-The aesthetics of change: Edward III’s Secretum Secretorum and English manuscript illumination of the fourteenth century.
+The Aesthetics of Change: Edward III’s Secretum Secretorum and English Manuscript Illumination of the 14th Century

 Michael A. Michael